Vinyl manufacturing

 each option is available in 7” (17.5 cm), 10” (25 cm) and 12” (30 cm) formats.

-All the colours for which we have a permanent stock of material.
+All colours for which we have a permanent stock of material

-All colours for which we have a limited stock.
+All colours for which we have limited stock

-Give your vinyl a marbled effect that will make each of your copies unique.
+Give your vinyl a marbled effect that will make each copy unique

-Add some sparkle to your vinyl for a colourful result.
+Add some splatters to your vinyl for a colourful result

-Let the light in on your vinyl by playing with transparency.
+Let light into your vinyl records by playing with transparency

 Etching